 You'll dip the bread and then fry it until golden brown.

-To make this eggnog french toast, choose a wide dish that can fit your bread slices in it.
+To make this eggnog French toast, choose a wide dish that can fit your bread slices in it.
 I chose my favorite brownie pan, it's big enough for three slices to fit.

+Step 1.
 Add the eggs, milk, cinnamon, nutmeg and the vanilla extract to the dish.
 Whisk everything really well.

-Add the bread slices to the egg mixture, leave for a few seconds and then turn them over and soak the other side.
 Watch your bread here.
 If it's really dry, it'll soak up a lot of this custard so you'll want to only leave each slice in the custard mixture long enough to soak up a bit.

 Note: The more custard the bread soaks up, the softer your french toast will be.
 If you want it drier and crispier don't let the bread soak up that much.
 For soft french toast, let the bread soak up more.
 The amount of custard you'll need will depend on this, so you may need to make more custard!

+Step 3.
 Heat a frying pan over medium heat.
 I use a non-stick pan for this.
 Add a bit of butter and a bit of oil.
-Add a slice or two of bread and cook on each side for 2-3 minutes or until golden brown.

-Recipes FAQs
+FAQs

 I just leave mine in the brown paper bag it comes it.
 I let it sit on the counter for a few days before making it.